kurty51114/Assignment1_2420/README.md

 > ```

 > [!IMPORTANT]
 > The default value *your-public-key-here* is replaced by the text we copied from the public key file.
+In general, it is good practice to keep the same name for your user name and your group name, reflecting the default naming convention.

 8. Press escape and then type **:wq** to save and quit the file.